cattheory/blog/pages/poems/abraham.md

 nebuchadnezzar idolized the beauties who were straying in the hanging gardens
-I, kept the beauties
-since I embraced the intimely gardens abraham who intended to break an idol but broke my heart instead
+I embraced the intimely gardens hence I kept the beauties abraham who mistook my heart for an idol and broke it
 ```

 </div><div style="float: left">